 First time undergraduate students are charged a one-time fee to cover the costs of orientation activities for their first term of enrollment.

 Students can take courses at either the Mies Campus or the Daniel F. and Ada L. Rice Campus in Wheaton, a Chicago suburb.
 The Mies Campus has the most extensive offering of day and evening classes.
 The Rice Campus offers evening classes, most of which start at 6:25 p.m.
 The majority of undergraduate courses taught at the Rice Campus are 300- and 400-level courses both in information technology and management and in industrial technology and management.

-IIT Online produces, delivers, and supports university courses, lectures and programs using educational technology.
-Through IIT Online, academic departments offer 28 distance education degree and certificate programs to the university community around the world.
+The Office of Digital Learning produces, delivers, and supports university courses, lectures and programs using educational technology.
+Through the Office of Digital Learning, academic departments offer 28 distance education degree and certificate programs to the university community around the world.
 Please note that undergraduate students must have departmental approval to register in online course sections.

 Application as a First-Year Student